How To Be A Responsible Shared Parent

 This certificate must be filed with the Court when proceedings are instituted unless there is some urgency regarding the children.
 A Court will not hear a parenting application without a certificate being filed with the Court.

 These principles relate to all children under the age of 18 years, that is, prior to children becoming adults, whether the parties are married or unmarried – notwithstanding Binding Financial Agreements.

-The overriding principal of the Court in parenting matters is that the best interests of the children are paramount.
-This principal overrides the wishes and desires of the parents.
+The overriding principle of the Court in parenting matters is that the best interests of the children are paramount.
+This principle overrides the wishes and desires of the parents.
 The decision of the Court after all the relevant facts, relationships, claims and wishes of parents, risks, choices and other circumstances are taken into account and weighed, is based on the best interests of the child’s welfare.